naturerobots/mesh_navigation/README.md

 # Mesh Navigation

-The *Mesh Navigation* bundle provides software to perform efficient robot navigation on 2D-manifolds in 3D represented as triangular meshes.
-It allows to safely navigate in various complex outdoor environments by using a modular extendable layerd mesh map.
-Layers can be loaded as plugins and represent certain geometric or semantic metrics of the terrain.
+The *Mesh Navigation* bundle provides software for efficient robot navigation on 2D manifolds, which are represented in 3D as triangle meshes.
+It enables safe navigation in various complex outdoor environments by using a modularly extensible layered mesh map.
+Layers can be loaded as plugins representing specific geometric or semantic metrics of the terrain.
+This allows the incorporation of obstacles in these complex outdoor environments into path and motion motion planning.
-The layered mesh map is integrated with Move Base Flex (MBF) which provides a universal ROS action interface for path planning and motion control, as well as for recovery behaviours.
-Thus, additional planner and controller plugins running on the layered mesh map are provided.
+The layered *Mesh Map* is integrated with *Move Base Flex (MBF)*, which provides a universal ROS action interface for path planning, motion control, and for recovery behaviors.
+We also provide additional planner and controller plugins that run on the layered mesh map.

 Maintainer: [Sebastian Pütz](mailto:spuetz@uos.de)
 Author: [Sebastian Pütz](mailto:spuetz@uos.de)